hackforla/marketing/README.md

 1. Send us a Slack in our Marketing Channel ⬆️  with your Gmail address.
 1. Accept your Google Drive invite to access the [shared folder](https://drive.google.com/drive/u/0/folders/1EvzFDzeqZ0bWaO1doGitKa8k4Jm_78oJ).
 1. Add yourself to the [Team Roster](https://docs.google.com/spreadsheets/d/1Y8jWBSi1t27sekpe5AgNVy-nJJMgbFKYiKrZj_XXr60/edit) and inform the team on our Slack channel after you have done so.
-1. Join our meetings Friday at 5 pm PDT via [Zoom](https://us02web.zoom.us/j/89152328568?pwd=ejEydFdvYys1NFRGSkpsWUFSYks3QT09).
+1. Join our meetings Tuesday 1 pm PST via [Zoom](https://us02web.zoom.us/j/89152328568?pwd=ejEydFdvYys1NFRGSkpsWUFSYks3QT09)
 1. Check out the [open Marketing roles](https://github.com/hackforla/marketing/projects/4) we have available (this board is in need of an update).

 The Marketing & Communications Community of Practice is one of many.
 [See all our Communities of Practices](https://github.com/hackforla/communities-of-practice/blob/main/README.md)